 After the demise of the Qaddafi regime in 2011, Libya has been in a state of constant political unrest and related armed violence.
 The existence of competing governments, and seemingly ever-changing cast of different armed groups- which often switch alliances and seem to operate autonomously- exacerbated the situation and resulted in general uncertainty.
 Since 2014, there are overlapping ongoing non-international armed conflicts involving the internationally recognized Government of Libya, Libya National Army (LNA), various armed groups and intervening foreign powers.

-There are multiple and overlapping non-international armed conflicts in Libya involving a myriad of armed groups.
+There are multiple and overlapping non-international armed conflicts in Libya involving the Government and a myriad of armed groups.
 The non-international armed conflicts emerged in Libya along the following lines:

-- In 2015, groups pledging allegiance to the Islamic State group appeared in Libya gaining control over Derna and Sirte.
+- The GNA is also fighting against groups pledging allegiance to the Islamic State that is gaining control over Derna and Sirte in 2015;

-- Upon request of the United Nations backed government, the United States launched a sustained aircampaign against the Islamic State group in August 2016, which ended in January 2017.
+- Upon request of the UN-backed Government of Libya, the United States launched a sustained air campaign against the Islamic State group in August 2016 and continues to support the GNA;

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.